payatu/vuln-nodejs-app/solutions/solutions.md

 </html>
 ```

-2. Open the link in your victim browser and you will see a popup with user API token you can also transfer this API token to your attacker server.
+2. Open the link in your victim browser and you will see a popup with a user API token you can also transfer this API token to your attacker server.

 ### Vulnerable Code

 **Request endpoint & method**